 Administrate is a Rails engine.
 It helps construct a user-responsive admin dashboard.
 For now, we haven’t used it yet, though we’re exploring its possibilities and looking forward to implementing it in our future projects.

-And as a bonus, we’ll highlight for you extra gems that you may find interesting.
-We will list them according to their popularity (a number of stars on Github).
+And as a bonus, we’ll highlight for you the best Ruby on Rails gems that you may find interesting.
+We will list them according to their popularity (the number of stars on Github).

-Dotenv-rails is a Ruby gem to load environment variables from a dotfile which can be outside the main project folder.
-This way, Dotenv allows safely storing the app configuration data.
+dotenv is a Ruby gem to load environment variables from a dotfile which can be outside the main project folder.
+This way, dotenv allows safe storage of the web app configuration data.

 Annotate simplifies work with Rails models.
 It adds a comment summarizing the current scheme to the models' files.
 This feature makes code building much easier because there’s no need to check a scheme file every time.